 The Viz 2.x render devices must be activated and set up in Viz Config.
-The render devices for Viz 3.x is automatically setup and does not need any configuration.
+The render devices for Viz 3.x are automatically setup and do not need any configuration.

 Note: Only scene-based pages can be post rendered.